benjamin-edward-morgan/ioc/README.md

 docker compose up -d
 ```
 And visit `localhost:8080` in a browser to view the demo ui. (has problems in Safari at the moment)

-The demo is a [damped harmonic oscilator](https://en.wikipedia.org/wiki/Harmonic_oscillator) simulation, being driven by a [PID controller](https://en.wikipedia.org/wiki/Proportional%E2%80%93integral%E2%80%93derivative_controller).
-You can change the oscilator parameters (a, b, and c), the PID parameters (p, i, and d), and the set_point.
-The outputs are the position and the force applied by the controller.

 Clean it up with
 ```shell